The Blog

 Avery Harris-Gray bio image

-People can form strong identities around being introverts or extroverts, especially in the United States.
+People can form strong identities around being introverts or extroverts.
 While it’s important to recognize your innate tendencies, it’s also important to learn that identities are complex.
 Everyone can call upon many mindsets throughout the day, even if some take more energy.
-Even if you're not naturally outgoing, you can learn to stretch into an outgoing personality when needed.
+Even if you're not naturally outgoing, you can learn how to be more outgoing when needed.

 Key Takeaways